juji-io/datalevin/README.md

 Usage: dtlv [options] [command] [arguments]

 Commands:
-  exec  Execute database transactions or queries copy  Copy a database, regardless of whether it is now in use drop  Drop or clear a database dump  Dump the content of a database to standard output load  Load data from standard input into a database stat  Display statistics of database
+  copy  Copy a database, regardless of whether it is now in use drop  Drop or clear a database dump  Dump the content of a database to standard output exec  Execute database transactions or queries help  Show help messages load  Load data from standard input into a database repl  Enter an interactive shell stat  Display statistics of database

 Options: